radxa-pkg/radxa-touchscreen-utils/man/radxa-map-tp.8.md

 output.
 This causes confusion to the end user, and behaves more like a touch pad (as seen on the laptop).

-This helper scripts map the touch panel input to the coresponding X11 output to achieve expected usr experience.
+This helper script map the touch panel input to the coresponding X11 output to achieve expected usr experience.